 Azrael’s eyes widened with pent-up emotion.
 “I — I crossed space itself to find her.
 She was the embodiment of all I want from life.
 She… was taken from me.”

 Dick nodded.
 “Yes, but don’t you see?
 Blood would hurt her if he ever got his hands on her.
 He would keep you even more apart by making you a murdering agent of his church.
 Lilith hates violence.
 She would be hurt to see you serve such a man.
 Just think about her.”

 That had ended their conversation, such as it had been.
 Dick hoped that a night to think it over had moved the alien to change sides, and he was pleased that Azrael did appear uneasy this day.

-Blood placed a hand upon Raven’s head, and another hand waved toward the masses.
-“Allow me to feel your love!
-Allow me to commune with your emotions!” he shouted.
+Presently, Brother Blood placed one hand on Raven’s head and waved his other hand toward the masses.
+“Allow me to feel your love!” he shouted.
+“Allow me to commune with your emotions!”

 Dick saw the empath Raven stiffen, and he knew that Blood was using her to tap into the feelings of his flock.
 He had to do something quickly.

 Azrael caught his eye.
 He felt the powers surging between all; the alien also had some empathic ability.

 “Lilith,” mouthed Dick as he exchanged glances with the winged youth.